Directions: How to get here

 Climb Ramp D and walk along the Bus Platform.

-Bus Platform D, S42 stop Bus Platform D, S52 stop Wait for the S42 or the S52 bus bus at the middle of the Bus Platform.
+Bus Platform D, S42 and S52 stop Wait for the S42 or the S52 bus bus at the near end of the Bus Platform.
 Take it when it comes.

 One or both buses meet every ferry except between 1:30 a.m. and 5 a.m. on weekdays and between midnight and 5 a.m. on weekends.